puneet4840/Azure-Tutorials/1 - Basics of Cloud Computing/Basic of Cloud Computing.md

 - Example of Google:

   Google installed 100's or 1000's server inside the racks in its server rooms.
 These servers are connected through High Speed cables, Switches or Routers.
-This complete setup is called **_Data Centre_**.
+This complete setup is called **_Data Center_**.

 ### Private Cloud Concept

 _A Data Center which is dedicated to only one organization is the Private Cloud._

+**Definition: A company which has their own data center dedicated to them is called Private Cloud.**

 If a company have their own data center so that data center is the private cloud for that company.